Drawing & Painting blog

 FIXING YOUR DRAWING

 And finally – once your drawing is completed, how to you how do you stop the pencil from rubbing off every time you handle it?
-Buy some Daler-Rowney ‘Perfix’ spray or Windsor and Newton’s fixative spray for pencil and pastels and give your drawing a good coating, holding the paper at least a foot away so that you get a fine mist of the spray and not a big wet blotch that might stain your drawing.
+Buy some Daler-Rowney ‘Perfix’ spray or Winsor and Newton’s fixative spray for pencil and pastels and give your drawing a good coating, holding the paper at least a foot away so that you get a fine mist of the spray and not a big wet blotch that might stain your drawing.
 Spray evenly and lightly back and forward over the drawing, then let it dry for a couple of minutes and give it another coat.

 It’s better to have several light coats than to over-saturate your paper and risk staining it.
 Fixative is somewhat toxic and smells very strongly so use it outside if it’s not wet or windy.
 If using it inside open a window, and definitely don’t use it in a room that you are going to carry on working in because you’re likely to get a headache!
 If you find this is a problem then Daler-Rowney also make a low-odour version.
 Once you can touch the paper and you don’t see any graphite on your finger, then you’ve applied enough fixative and your pencil drawing is fully fixed.